GregorRoss/Ice_Hockey_Tracker/README.md

 - Task
 <h3>Sports Scoring app</h3>
-Build an app that lets a spoart fan keep track of their favourite sports league.
+Build an app that lets a sport fan keep track of their favourite sports league.
 MVP:
 * The app should allow the user to create, edit and remove teams
 * The user should be able to create new games